snowdrop/spring-boot-bom/README.md

 - OpenTracing 0.30.0

 Integration
-- Apache CXF Spring Boot Starter 3.2
+- Apache CXF Spring Boot Starter 3.1.12 (which corresponds to latest EAP 7.1.0 version)
 - Keycloak 3.3.0.CR2 (target for release is 3.4.0)

 ORM